Kvndoshi/chatfolio/UPDATE_GUIDE.md

-# How to Update PortfolioSDK on NPM
+# How to Update ChatFolio on NPM

 ## Quick Update Workflow